ids-s1-20/project-x404_pagenotfound/README.md

-Factors affecting the frequency of Volcanic eruptions
+Factors affecting frequency of Volcanic eruptions
 ================
 x404-pagenotfound

 ## Summary

 We chose to research what factors affect the frequency of volcanic eruptions.

-The data we are analyzing comes from the tidytuesdy package, and was collected by the Smithsonian's Global Volcanism Program.
-To explore the factors affecting volcanic eruptions, we used 2 data frames, one of which listed every volcano on the planet, giving its position, name, number...etc, while the other data set listed every recorded volcanic eruption.
+The data we are analyzing comes from the tidytuesdy package, and was collected by the Smithsonian’s Global Volcanism Program.
+To explore the factors affecting volcanic eruptions, we used 2 data frames, one of which listed every volcano on the planet, giving its position, name, number…etc, while the other data set listed every recorded volcanic eruption.
 Both dataframes have far too many variables to explore, so we decided to focus on factors like position, country, crust type, and tectonic setting.

 Now, the easiest visualization to spot trends by location is obviously a world map, so we will start there.
 To get an idea of which countries have had the most volcanic eruptions, we created a choropleth map which shows number of eruptions by country.
-Now, this is helpful, but it is impossible to see any trend, because we can't see groups of eruptions within the countries.
+Now, this is helpful, but it is impossible to see any trend, because we can’t see groups of eruptions within the countries.
 Also, as you can see from the scale, this map only gives a rough idea of where the most eruptions happen.

 So to solve this, we create a clustered world map.
 Now the patterns a becoming a little more apparent.
 For example, we can now see that most of the large clusters of eruptions are circled around the pacific ocean.
 Our hypothesis as to why these trends exist had to do with tectonic plates.

 So we layered a map of the tectonic borders on to the points, and as you can see, there is an clear pattern.
-Most of the eruptions took place along a tectonic border, which isn't surprising because volcanoes are formed by the clashing of two plates.
+Most of the eruptions took place along a tectonic border, which isn’t surprising because volcanoes are formed by the clashing of two plates.
 The circle of volcanoes around the pacific that we saw earlier is a result of the pacific plate, and is actually called the Pacific Ring of Fire.
 So just by looking at the maps, we can see that location has a big effect on the count of eruptions in a given area.

+We then wanted to investigate whether the type of crust and tectonic setting influenced the number of eruptions.
+To clarify these variable’s meaning; the earth’s crust is split into tectonic plates which lie on top of the mantle.
+The type of plate is given as the crust variable and is either: -Continental (thick land plates) -Oceanic (thinner but heavier sea plates) -Intermediate -And unknown plates.
+The tectonic setting is the movement of the plates and mantle that causes the volcano to form.
+It is given as the variables: -Subduction zone (an oceanic plate moves beneath a continental plate) -Rift Zone (two plates move apart) -Intraplate (a hotter area causes increased magma at the surface)

+We investigated these as when comparing the maps of distribution it was clear that certain areas of the map had higher frequencies of distinct tectonic settings and crust types in the same areas.

+The initial plan was to fit linear models for frequency by crust and tectonic setting separately.
+However when evaluating both models, the r squared value was very low and the residuals were in distinct clusters by variable category, hence we concluded the linear models weren’t suitable for the data in hand.
+We decided our research question could be answered by visualization and comparisons.

+When reviewing the number of eruptions on each crust type it is clear that continental crust is the crust type with the most eruptions.
+Comparing the number of eruptions for each tectonic setting, the subduction zone has the most eruptions.
+When referring back to the distribution maps this connection is shown as all of the subduction volcanoes are on land, whilst most ocean volcanos appear to be rift volcanos, a scientific study of why this is the case would be really interesting if future research occurred.

+    ## ── Attaching packages ─────────────────────────────────────── tidyverse 1.3.0 ──

+    ## ✓ ggplot2 3.3.2     ✓ purrr   0.3.4
+    ## ✓ tibble  3.0.4     ✓ dplyr   1.0.2
+    ## ✓ tidyr   1.1.2     ✓ stringr 1.4.0
+    ## ✓ readr   1.3.1     ✓ forcats 0.5.0

+    ## ── Conflicts ────────────────────────────────────────── tidyverse_conflicts() ──
+    ## x dplyr::filter() masks stats::filter()
+    ## x dplyr::lag()    masks stats::lag()

+    ## Parsed with column specification:
+    ## cols(
+    ##   .default = col_character(),
+    ##   volcano_number = col_double(),
+    ##   latitude = col_double(),
+    ##   longitude = col_double(),
+    ##   elevation = col_double(),
+    ##   population_within_5_km = col_double(),
+    ##   population_within_10_km = col_double(),
+    ##   population_within_30_km = col_double(),
+    ##   population_within_100_km = col_double()
+    ## )

+    ## See spec(...) for full column specifications.

+    ## Parsed with column specification:
+    ## cols(
+    ##   volcano_number = col_double(),
+    ##   volcano_name = col_character(),
+    ##   eruption_number = col_double(),
+    ##   eruption_category = col_character(),
+    ##   area_of_activity = col_character(),
+    ##   vei = col_double(),
+    ##   start_year = col_double(),
+    ##   start_month = col_double(),
+    ##   start_day = col_double(),
+    ##   evidence_method_dating = col_character(),
+    ##   end_year = col_double(),
+    ##   end_month = col_double(),
+    ##   end_day = col_double(),
+    ##   latitude = col_double(),
+    ##   longitude = col_double()
+    ## )

+    ## Parsed with column specification:
+    ## cols(
+    ##   volcano_number = col_double(),
+    ##   volcano_name = col_character(),
+    ##   eruption_number = col_double(),
+    ##   eruption_start_year = col_double(),
+    ##   event_number = col_double(),
+    ##   event_type = col_character(),
+    ##   event_remarks = col_character(),
+    ##   event_date_year = col_double(),
+    ##   event_date_month = col_double(),
+    ##   event_date_day = col_double()
+    ## )

 ## Presentation